 Steam vents, geothermal pools and the smell of sulfur, this travel guide will show you everything you need to know about the Hverir geothermal area near Lake Mývatn, Iceland.

 Iceland is a land of many wonders.
 But of all the amazing landmarks that leave tourists gawking with jaws dropped, the Mývatn geothermal area is my personal favorite.
 While you can see natural steam vents and mud pools all around Lake Mývatn, the Hverir geothermal fields have the most impressive ones.
-The spare landscape, bare of any vegetation really make you feel like visiting another planet
+The sparse landscape, bare of any vegetation really make you feel like visiting another planet

 Incidentally, Hverir actually has quite a history.
 During the late medieval times, half of the sulfur Europe needed to fuel it’s increasingly gun powered wars were mined here.
 Few tourists now visiting would even have heard of trading outposts like Gásir, but I’ll invite you to come on a journey through the infernal world of the Hverir geothermal area.